theRealAph/ScopeLocals/README.md

 thread-local variable, the Java runtime associates a `ThreadLocal` instances with data via a thread local map.

+### Virtual threads versus thread local variables

 The need for scope locals arose from Project Loom, where threads are cheap and plentiful, rather than expensive and scarce.
 If you only have a few hundred platform threads, maintaining a thread local map seems viable.
 However, if you have _millions_ of threads, maintaining millions of thread local maps becomes a significant burden, both in terms of creating the maps and the memory they occupy.

+Instead of hundreds of platform threads you have millions of virtual threads.
+Because virtual threads are still threads, it is legitimate to for a virtual thread to carry thread-local variables.
+However, a different model of context is desirable when programming with virtual threads.

+Two problems arise from thread local variables on virtual threads:

+* Inheritability
+* Every thread must maintain a thread-local map

 Some developers wishing to utilize hardware to its fullest have given up the thread-per-request model in favor of a thread-sharing